Meal planning calendar

 If you know a recipe needs to cover seven days instead of two, you can scale servings before shopping or cooking.
 That makes bulk prep more predictable and reduces last-minute math.
 If you want to run the full weekly version of that workflow, use the 1 week dog food meal prep guide.

-The bulk schedule tool supports both approaches already used inside the app: use all recipe servings automatically, or choose a manual date range and decide how many servings to feed per day.
+Choose the schedule that matches how you feed.
+You can use every recipe serving automatically, or set a manual date range and decide how many servings to feed per day.

 Some dogs eat once a day.
 Others need breakfast and dinner.
 Some homes are balancing multiple pets.
 Meal scheduling works better when you can match servings per day and number of meals to the routine you already follow.
 Use the feeding guide by weight first if you still need a calorie starting point.